William Penn (Royal Navy officer): Naval career

-In 1654, he offered to carry the fleet over to the king, but in October of the same year he had no scruple in accepting the naval command in the expedition to the West Indies sent out by Cromwell.
-In 1655, he commanded the fleet that launched a bungled attack on La Hispaniola.
-He was not responsible for the shameful repulse at San Domingo, which was due to a panic among the troops.
-Afterwards, English forces seized the less desirable island of Jamaica for the Commonwealth régime, and Penn established the Jamaica Station there.
+In 1654, he offered to carry the fleet over to Charles II of England, but in October of the same year he had no scruple in accepting the naval command in the expedition to the West Indies sent out by Cromwell.
+In 1655, he commanded the fleet that launched a bungled attack on the Spanish colony of La Hispaniola.
+He was not responsible for the shameful repulse at Santo Domingo, which was due to a panic among the troops.
+Jamaica was ruled by the heirs of Christopher Columbus, until gradually the Catholic Church grew to dominate the island.
+The crypto-Jewish population following the strengthening of the church aided the English who seized the less desirable island for the Commonwealth régime, and Penn established the Jamaica Station there.
 On their return, he and his military colleague, Robert Venables, were sent to the Tower.
 He made a humble submission, and when released retired to the estates of confiscated land he had received in Ireland.
 On 20 December 1658, Penn was knighted by Henry Cromwell at Dublin Castle, but the Protectorate honour passed into oblivion at the Restoration in May 1660.